 Chapter 28: Lasting Work

 “The eastern channels past Section Sixteen.”
-His voice was flat, stripped of everything but the question.
+His voice was flat, stripped to the question.
 “How long before the self-healing reaches them?”

 “Faster.
 The existing channel walls give the network something to build on.”

-He was quiet for a moment.
-Then he turned back to the eastern mouth and stood as he had been standing — watching the crews, his hands empty.
+He was quiet.
+Then he turned back to the eastern mouth and stood as he had been standing — watching, his hands at his sides.

-“The remaining six percent is the damage we haven’t reached yet,” Tessa said.
-“Junctions that need future sessions.”
+“The remaining six percent is the damage we haven’t reached yet.”

 Elias came up from the southern lateral, soot on his collar, survey kit in hand.
-He stopped beside Tessa at Junction Fourteen and checked the pressure reading over Lossa’s shoulder without comment.
-Then, quietly — in the economical voice he used when the words cost him something:
+He stopped beside Tessa at the junction and checked the pressure reading over Lossa’s shoulder without comment.
+Then, quietly:

 “I went back to the Ashward.
 Junction Eleven.”
 He was looking at the pipe housing, not at her.
 “Paret Lonn designed a bypass collar for that junction.
 Drew it on the back of an inventory sheet.
 Showed it to me the morning before the breach took his face.”
 A pause.
 “Enra Cade was twenty-three.
 She was checking the secondary feed when the line ruptured.”

 Tessa said nothing.
-She put her hand on his arm — the place where the burn scars from the Ashward sat beneath his sleeve.
+She put her hand on his arm — the place where the burn scars sat beneath his sleeve.

 “The anomalies that killed them came from below,” he said.
 “From the network.
 From what was concealed.
 My reports were right.
 The system I was reading was incomplete.”